ationghc/vault-agent-injector/README.md

 - Ensure the kubernetes role has the correct serviceAccount and namespace
 - Ensure application pod has the serviceAccount and is in the namespace defined in the kubernetes auth role
 - Ensure there are no issues accessing the tokenreview API
-- Inspect application pod mounted token
+- Inspect application pod mounted token, you can use a 3rd party site called jwt.io
 - If a customer has aggregated logging like splunk, have them check their logs for
  	- kubernetes auth accessor id
    	- ServiceAccount